Nuitka/Nuitka-website/doc/posts/nuitka-release-056.rst

 -  Massive indentation cleanup of keyword argument calls.
 We have a rule to align the keywords, but as this was done manually, it could easily get out of touch.
-Now with a "autoformat" tool based on RedBaron, it's correct.
+Now with a auto-format tool based on RedBaron, it's correct.
 Also, spacing around arguments is now automatically corrected.
 More to come.

 -  For ``exec`` statements, the coping back to local variables is now an